 When you start your business it can feel that you are doing everything.
 From being the sales rep, delivering the service or making the product, doing the admin, etc… Gradually as you take on more staff you can hand over some of the responsibilities.
-It’s at this stage that a business owner can start to make the business work without them: having an organisation structure, management team, processes, etc.
+A business owner, at this stage, can start to make the business work without them: having an organisation structure, management team, processes, etc.

 If you don’t build the “business to sell” you can get stuck in the “owner’s trap”.
 The trap can be a self-fulfilling loop as showed in this graphic: